 There’s no getting around the Curse of the Dead Gods and Hades comparison.
 Both feature an isometric viewpoint similar to the Diablo series, and both feature procedurally generated, tough-as-nails gameplay.

-But whereas Hades is for the horny, Curse of the Dead Gods is for those who play games like Binding of Isaac.
+But whereas Hades is for the horny, Curse of the Dead Gods is for those who play Isaac.
 It’s gloom-ridden, claustrophobic, and got a much stronger Isaac vibe than Hades.